Novak Djokovic 'supported by all Serbians' but reputation takes a hit in the Balkans | DW | 06.01.2022

 "I just finished a phone conversation with Novak Djokovic," the Serbian president wrote on Instagram.
 "I told our Novak that all of Serbia is behind him and that our authorities are taking all measures to stop the harassment of the best tennis player in the world in the shortest possible time.
 In accordance with all norms of international public law, Serbia will fight for Novak Djokovic, for justice and truth."

-To the credit of Australian Prime Minister Scott Morrison, he's always been clear: "Rules are rules."
+Australian Prime Minister Scott Morrison, however, has always been clear: "Rules are rules."

 Djokovic hasn't enjoyed such blanket support from the rest of the Balkans though.
-Croatia and Bosnia – both countries to whom Djokovic has donated generously to particularly after the deadly flooding of the Sava River in 2014 — have laid the blame at Djokovic's door.
+Croatia and Bosnia – both countries to whom Djokovic has donated generously, particularly after the deadly flooding of the Sava River in 2014 — have laid the blame at Djokovic's door.

 "In proper states, where the laws apply to all, the laws apply to all.
 'Do you even know who I am?' doesn't work there," Jadranka Kosor, former prime minister of Croatia, wrote on Twitter.